Home » Old Fashioned Desserts » Old-Fashioned Strawberry Ice Cream Recipe (Sweet + Creamy)

 Instructions

 • Freeze.
-Cover and refreeze 2-4 hours until hardened.
+Place in a freezer-safe loaf pan, cover, and refreeze for 2-4 hours until hardened.
 Scoop and serve.
-Will last up to week in the freezer, stored in an airtight container with plastic wrap pressed on top.
+It will last up to one week in the freezer, stored in an airtight container with plastic wrap pressed on top.
+Let the ice cream sit at room temperature for a few minutes before scooping.

 Notes